DrJonYearsley/PythonTeaching/README.md

 2. Pattern matching in big data (e.g.  one data set is gene id and gene coordinates, and the second is gene id and description, and you create a third dataframe combining both).

 3. Designing plate layout for qPCR analysis (i.e. 96 well plate, each plate must contain x y z) but be randomised.
 Then once the plate is run, a script to deconvolute the results.

 4. Epidemic model (e.g. coronavirus)

+5. Motif detection on DNA.
+In a given DNA sequence, how often does a particular 2 bp, 5 bp, 10 bp motif occur?
+To add some complexity: A lot of motifs are also degenerated.
+For example, a transcription factor binding site can be CCWWWWWWGG, where W can be either A or T. It can be surprising that the motifs alone, because they are often relatively short, occur quite frequently on DNA just by chance.
+For example, the sequence TATA, an element of the promoter of many eukaryotic genes, occurs by chance every 256 bp if the four nucleotides occur at equal frequency.
+It thus has limited predictive value for where actual promoters are located.